ExperimentWith/ducttape/tutorial/TUTORIAL.md

 ```

  Defining work plans to get more than just one-off experiments (this is intended primarily for config files)
- ducttape can be called with "ducttape -P Basics" to run cross products of branches by adding lines
+ ducttape can be called with "ducttape workflow.tape -p Basics" to run cross products of branches by adding lines
  like the following to config files:

 ```